 With an increase in global mobility, organizations are looking for ways to create flexible and affordable relocation packages.
 In fact, recent research shows that 88 percent of companies are incorporating aspects of core-flex policies into their mobility programs.
 This requires designing a core-flex model program.
 But what are core-flex policies exactly, and how can they benefit both employees and employers?

 A core-flex policy is a corporate mobility policy that consists of two core components.
 The first component comprises relocation benefits that all transferees need: travel costs, household goods transportation and other benefits that the company may consider critical.
 The second component includes a range of services that can be added depending on the individual’s needs, such as spousal and family support, home sale and purchase assistance, pet care and transportation, administrative and tax support, immigration services, language and cultural support, etc.

-For organizations of all sizes, core-flex policies offer advantages over lump sum allowances and full-service mobility packages.
+For organizations of all sizes, core-flex models offer advantages over lump sum allowances and full-service mobility packages.
 There’s the potential for cost savings because both the core components and flexible service options can be designed to contain costs.
 Individual packages can be customized to specific employees’ needs, resulting in accurate expense allocation for every transferee.

 Let’s say, for example, that a company needs to relocate two equally ranked managers to a new manufacturing plant.
 One is married with three children; the other is single.
 Due to the different makeup of their households, the first manager needs more benefits than the second to relocate successfully.
-With a core-flex policy, the employer has the flexibility to allocate more services and funds to the first manager’s relocation while still providing the second manager with all the services he or she needs—yet at a much lower cost.
+With a core-flex model, the employer has the flexibility to allocate more services and funds to the first manager’s relocation while still providing the second manager with all the services he or she needs—yet at a much lower cost.